-Since malignant pleural mesothelioma (MPM) is most often confined to the ipsilateral pleura, local control is a primary concern, particularly after surgical resection (Figure 1).
-Radiation therapy (RT) has traditionally been used in many malignancies as an adjuvant treatment in an effort to decrease the rate of local failure.
-For example, in non-small cell lung cancer (NSCLC), post-operative radiation therapy (PORT) can reduce the risk of local failure in the mediastinum and perhaps improve survival (1).
-Treating the entire pleura, however, requires a large radiation field and increases the risks of toxicity.
+One of the greatest challenges after surgery in malignant pleural mesothelioma (MPM) is local control in the ipsilateral pleura (Figure 1).
+Radiation therapy (RT) is used in a variety of cancers as an adjuvant treatment with the aim of decreasing the rate of local failure.
+Post-operative radiation therapy (PORT) is utilized in non-small cell lung cancer (NSCLC), to reduce the risk of tumor recurring in the mediastinum and perhaps improve survival (1).
+The area at risk in MPM is the entire pleura, so a large radiation field is required increasing the risk of toxicity.

-Two types of surgery are commonly performed for MPM: extrapleural pleural pneumonectomy (EPP) and pleurectomy/decortication (P/D).
+The surgical procedures that have traditionally been used for malignant pleural mesothelioma are extrapleural pneumonectomy (EPP) and pleurectomy/decortication (P/D).
 EPP involves en bloc resection of the entire pleura, lung and diaphragm, and ipsilateral half of the pericardium.
-P/D involves resection of all gross tumor without resecting the lung.
-Although it is still technically challenging, RT after EPP is facilitated by the removal of the lung (2).
-In fact, part of the rationale for EPP was to allow for the use of high doses of PORT.
+P/D involves resection of all gross disease while leaving the lung intact.
+Delivering radiotherapy after EPP is aided by the removal of the lung, although it is still difficult due to the inherent risks of treating a patient with only one lung (2).
+In fact, part of the reason of the utilization of EPP was to allow for the use of high dose radiotherapy.

 The role of RT after surgical resection

-There is limited data with regard to the use of RT as a standard treatment modality in mesothelioma.
-A retrospective review of 663 patients from three institutions demonstrated improved survival with the use of multimodality therapy as compared to surgery alone (3).
+No consensus exists with regard to the use of RT as a standard treatment modality in mesothelioma.
+A retrospective review of 663 patients from three institutions demonstrated an improvement in overall survival with the use of multimodality therapy versus surgery alone (3).

-The role of RT has been questioned in a recent analysis of the Surveillance, Epidemiology, and End Result (SEER) database of 14,228 patients with mesothelioma (4).
-On multivariable analysis, female gender, younger age, early stage, and treatment with surgery were independent predictors of longer survival.
-In comparison to no treatment, surgery alone was associated with significant improvement in survival.
-However, surgery and radiation combined was associated with similar survival as surgery alone.
-The adjusted hazard ration for radiation was 1.14 suggesting radiation may not improve outcome in patients with MPM.
+The use of radiotherapy has been questioned by an analysis of the SEER database of 14,228 patients with mesothelioma (4).
+On multivariable analysis, young age, gender (female), lower stage, and surgical intervention were independent predictors of improved survival.
+The use of surgery alone was demonstrated improved survival when compared to no treatment.
+There was no difference is survival when combined surgery and radiation was compared to surgery alone.
+The adjusted hazard ratio for radiation was 1.14 suggesting radiation doesn’t improve survival in MPM.

 Stahel et al. published the results of SAKK 17/04, a multi-centered Phase II randomized trial.
-In this trial, patients received three cycles of induction chemotherapy with cisplatin and pemetrexed (15).
-Patients then received extrapleural pneumonectomy and were subsequently randomized to either hemithoracic RT or no further treatment.
-One hundred and fifty-three patients were enrolled in the study and 113 underwent surgery.
+In this trial, patients received three cycles of induction cisplatin/pemetrexed chemotherapy (15).
+Patients then received EPP and were subsequently randomized to either hemithoracic RT or no further treatment.
+There were 153 patients in the study and 113 underwent surgery.
 However, only 54 patients went on to randomization.
-There was no significant difference local-regional progression-free survival and OS between the two randomized groups.
-Although the authors concluded that there is no role for PORT after extrapleural pneumonectomy for mesothelioma, it is more likely that this trial was too underpowered to detect any difference between the groups.
+There was no significant difference local-regional progression-free survival and overall survival between the two randomized groups.
+Although the authors concluded that there is no role for post-operative RT after EPP for mesothelioma, it is more likely that this trial was too underpowered to detect any difference between the groups.

 Radiation after P/D

-Rosenzweig et al., from Memorial Sloan-Kettering Cancer Center (MSKCC) reviewed 36 patients treated with pleural IMRT who underwent P/D or biopsy alone (20).
-The purpose of the study was to establish the feasibility of pleural IMRT and assess its toxicity.
-A median dose of 4,680 cGy was delivered to the pleural surface and almost 90% of the patients had received chemotherapy, although none received it concurrently.
-The typical treatment plan was done via a “step and shoot” method with beams entering from eight separate angles.
-There were seven patients (20%) with grade 3 or worse toxicity, including one fatality.
-Five patients (16%) had persistent pneumonitis as a long-term toxicity.
-The authors concluded that pleural IMRT is a safe and feasible treatment technique for patients with MPM who have an intact lung on the affected side.
+Rosenzweig, et al., from Memorial Sloan-Kettering Cancer Center (MSKCC) reported on the feasibility of pleural IMRT in thirty-six patients treated who had P/D or no surgery (20).
+The median dose was 4,680 cGy and 90% of the patients had received sequential (not concurrent) chemotherapy.
+The treatment was delivered via a static field technique (also known as “step and shoot”).
+Beams typically entered from eight separate angles around the patient.
+Twenty percent of patients developed grade 3 or worse toxicity, including one toxic death.
+Five patients (16%) had chronic RP.
+The conclusion of the study was that pleural IMRT is a feasible and a relatively safe treatment technique for patients with MPM who have an intact ipsilateral lung.
 Post-treatment imaging of a patient who received IMPRINT is presented in Figure 3.
 A recent study demonstrates that the use of advanced IMRT techniques, such as VMAT can improve the radiation dose distribution and reduce predicted toxicity (21).

 A two-center Phase II study evaluating the use IMPRINT with chemotherapy and P/D was recently reported (23) from MSKCC and MDACC.
-A total of 27 patients received radiation after chemotherapy and P/D (median dose, 46.8 Gy).
-Six patients experienced grade 2 RP, and two patients experienced grade 3 or worse RP (no grade 4 or 5).
-The median progression-free survival and OS were 12.4 and 23.7 months, respectively.
+Twenty-seven patients received radiation after chemotherapy and P/D (median dose, 46.8 Gy).
+Six patients had grade 2 RP, and two patients developed grade 3 or worse RP (no grade 4 or 5).
+The median progression-free survival and overall survival (OS) were 12.4 and 23.7 months, respectively.
 The 2-year OS was 59% in patients with resectable tumors and was 25% in patients with unresectable tumors.
 A follow-up multi-institutional study of the IMPRINT technique is currently underway.

-Many aspects of treatment for patients with MPM are not standardized.
+Many aspects of treatment for patients with malignant pleural mesothelioma are still not standardized.
 There is still variation in the surgical technique used and the role of RT.
 The use of pemetrexed chemotherapy is standard, but there is still no clinically effective second line systemic treatment.
 Similar to other solid tumors, there has been some promising work with monoclonal antibodies and immunotoxins (26,27).

-The use of RT has changed radically since the advent of advanced radiation treatment planning techniques, especially IMRT.
+The use of RT has changed radically with the advent of advanced radiation treatment planning techniques, especially IMRT.
 IMRT is now part of the care for almost all patients when RT is used, despite the difficulties in some of the earliest studies.
-Patients with mesothelioma represent an especially difficult population with which to work with since their disease is related to environmental exposures that often leave them prone to other medical comorbidities.
+Since patients with mesothelioma frequently develop the disease from environmental exposures they typically have other medical comorbidities which can make them a difficult patient population to treat.

-Many thoracic surgeons have decreased their use of EPP in favor of P/D in an effort to decrease operative morbidity and mortality, especially considering the possibility that there is no clear difference in clinical outcome.
+Many centers have limited their use of EPP in favor of P/D in an effort to decrease operative toxicity, especially given the possibility that there may not be a significant difference in clinical outcome between the two techniques.
 Therefore, radiation oncologists will be evaluating patients with two intact lungs in need of adjuvant RT.
 IMRT, with its ability to deliver concave doses of RT to complex geometries is a logical solution to this problem.

-Recent studies demonstrate that our ability to deliver IMRT has improved with experience and has excellent efficacy in single institutional reports.
-These represent centers with high volumes of patients when such expertise is able to be developed.
-The clinical issues for these patients, including contouring, treatment planning and delivery are not inconsiderable.
-Additionally, although the toxicity for these treatments has decreased, it is not insignificant and must be taken into consideration when treating our patients.
+Recent studies in the use of IMRT show that the safety has improved with experience and has excellent efficacy in single institutional reports.
+Most of these studies are from centers with extensive experience in treating patients with MPM and are able to develop expertise in the disease.
+The clinical issues for these patients, including tumor contouring, treatment planning and treatment delivery are not inconsiderable.
+Additionally, although the toxicity for these treatments has been reduced, it is not insignificant and must be taken into consideration when treating our patients.

 Conflicts of Interest: The author has no conflicts of interest to declare.